 Techniques to smash HSC Maths

 TIMED past papers.
 You may not realise it, but doing timed tasks builds your endurance and focus on time.
-This limits the number of silly mistakes you make in a test, improves your confidence and performance.
-So whether its HSC papers, selective-school based ones or Catholic Trial papers, I implore you to do as many as you can.
+This limits the number of silly mistakes you make in a test and improves your confidence and performance.
+So whether it’s HSC papers, selective-school-based ones or Catholic Trial papers, I implore you to do as many as you can.